The Lavinda Lab · Chemistry-Aware AI Validation

 Can you trust an AI-predicted protein complex?

 AlphaFold 3 proposes a protein assembly in seconds, but not every prediction is real.
-We test it where it tends to fail: metal ions, sugar chains, and the randomness from one run to the next.
-Our system is the melanogenic enzyme complex (TYR-TYRP1-TYRP2), whose assembly underlies albinism and is a drug target in melanoma.
-Across hundreds of runs the result is consistent: a high confidence score and a structure that reproduces are not the same thing.
+We stress-test it where it tends to fail, on metal ions, sugar chains, and the randomness between runs, using the melanogenic enzyme complex TYR-TYRP1-TYRP2, whose assembly underlies albinism and is a drug target in melanoma.
+The finding holds across hundreds of runs: a high confidence score and a structure that actually reproduces are not the same thing.
 Telling them apart is the work.

 A confident score is not a reproducible structure, across hundreds of AF3 runs